Molten Lava Chocolate Cake

 Step 4: Combine Ingredients

-Gently fold the melted chocolate mixture into the egg mixture.
-Sprinkle in the flour and mix carefully until everything’s fully combined, with no streaks left behind.
+Pour the melted chocolate into the egg mixture and fold gently.
+Sprinkle in flour and fold just until no dry streaks remain.

 Step 5: Fill the Ramekins